 7. Something Different to do in Tokyo in a day – Experience a Second Chance.

 The studio also contains many beautiful Kin-Tsugi and blown glass items for sale.
-Some of the work is absolutely stunning.
-The owner/main artist has been involved in many international Kin-Tsugi projects including fixing bells in Georgia.
+Some of the work is stunning.
+The owner/main artist has been involved in many international Kin-Tsugi projects, including fixing bells in Georgia.

 Guided Tour Options

-When you’re tight on time a guided tour can be a great option.
+Not sure what to see in Tokyo in one day?
+Hop on a guided tour.
 Get your own private guide, take a one day group walking tour that hits several of the key tourist attractions, book a Tokyo one day tour with a local or take a Tokyo secret food tour.

 Tokyo Restaurant Suggestions